Two-timescale Extragradient for Finding Local Minimax Points: Introduction

 Yet, how one can find such local minimax points (possibly via first-order methods) is still left as an open question.
-A partial answer was provided also by \citet{jin:20:wil}; they showed that the \emph{two-timescale} GDA, {\it i.e.,} GDA with different step sizes for $\vecx$ and $\vecy$, converges to certain (but not any) local minimax points.
-In particular, they only covered the case where the Hessian with respect to the maximization variable, $\nabla_{\vecy \vecy}^2 f$, is nondegenerate.

-In this paper, we show that \emph{two-timescale} EG can actually find local minimax points beyond the assumption that $\nabla_{\vecy \vecy}^2 f$ is nondegenerate, improving upon the results on the two-timescale GDA.
+A partial answer was provided also by \citet{jin:20:wil}; they showed that the \emph{two-timescale} GDA \citep{heusel:17:gtb}, {\it i.e.,} GDA with different step sizes for $\vx$ and $\vy$, converges to certain (but not any) local minimax points.
+In particular, they only covered the case where the Hessian with respect to the maximization variable $\nabla_{\vy \vy}^2 f$ is nondegenerate, which disregards possibly meaningful ``degenerate'' local optimal points, {\it e.g.,} in over-parameterized training~\citep{liu:22:lla}.
+In this paper, we show that the \emph{two-timescale} EG can actually find local minimax points beyond the assumption that $\nabla_{\vy \vy}^2 f$ is nondegenerate.
 So, our main contribution is providing a more complete answer to the aforementioned open question.
 Our specific contributions can be listed as follows.

+\begin{itemize} \item In Section~\ref{sec:condition}, we derive a second order characterization of local minimax points, without assuming that $\nabla_{\vy \vy}^2 f$ is nondegenerate.
+In doing so, we introduce the notion of a \emph{restricted} Schur complement.
+This leads to a natural way of defining \emph{strict non-minimax points} that we would like to avoid, analogous to the strict saddle points in minimization.

+\item In Section~\ref{sec:timescaled-matrix}, we develop new tools to achieve the main results in Section~\ref{sec:limit_point}.
+These tools include a new spectral analysis that does not rely on the nondegeneracy assumption on $\nabla_{\vy\vy}^2 f$, as well as the concept of hemicurvature to better understand the behavior of eigenvalues.